 Richard F. Brush Art Gallery (St. Lawrence University)

 The Richard F. Brush Art Gallery at St. Lawrence University was named in recognition of the generosity of Richard F. Brush (Class of 1952).
-It supports the University's academic programs and curricular activities by maintaining a permanent collection of nearly 7,000 art objects and organizing temporary exhibitions and other educational programs.
-The permanent collection has particular strengths in 20th century American and European works on paper, including prints, photographs, drawings, and artists' books and portfolios, as well as significant holdings in 19th and 20th century American and European sculpture, ceramics, and painting.
+It supports the University’s academic programs and curricular activities by maintaining a permanent collection of nearly 7,000 art objects and organizing temporary exhibitions and other programs.
+The permanent collection has particular strengths in 20th century American and European works on paper, including prints, photographs, drawings, and artists’ books and portfolios, as well as 19th and 20th century American and European sculpture, ceramics, and painting.

 Christopher Roy, Professor of Art History and Elizabeth M. Stanley Faculty Fellow of African Art History at the University of Iowa, has also contributed his archive of field photography to the Digital Library.

 Want to add your own collection to the Artstor Digital Library?
 Learn how to contribute